 Entry requirements will differ from course to course, but advanced-level qualifications may not always be required.

-Advanced Level Apprenticeships lead to qualifications at NVQ Level 3.
-On Advanced Level Apprenticeships you will be employed and will normally receive a wage that reflects your skills, experience and ability.
-Employers who take on apprentices are not obliged to pay the national minimum wage, although many do.
-Higher Level Apprenticeships lead to work-based learning qualifications such as NVQ Level 4 and, in some cases, a knowledge-based qualification such as a Foundation Degree.
+Advanced apprenticeships lead to qualifications at NVQ Level 3.
+You will be employed and will normally receive a wage that reflects your skills, experience and ability.
+Higher apprenticeships lead to work-based learning qualifications such as Level 4 NVQs and, in some cases, a knowledge-based qualification such as a Foundation Degree.

 Finding a job